Top-notch ‘leadership mentoring’ soon available to Sarawak youth

-BANDAR SUNWAY — Center for Asia Leadership (CAL) in partnership with Kolej Sunway Kuching is bringing the “Harvard experience” of learning and change leadership to Sarawak students next month.
+BANDAR SUNWAY — Center for Asia Leadership (CAL) in partnership with Kolej Sunway Kuching is bringing the “Ivy League university experience” of learning and change leadership to Sarawak students next month.

 “Since last year, we’ve been developing our engagement in Sarawak and have been very pleased with our partners and collaborators, and we’re hoping to develop more programs there.
 We really hope that the local youth will be able to join these programs and develop their leadership, communication and problem-solving skills,” said Center for Asia Leadership Co-founder and Director of International Affairs, Faustino John Lim.